 You will also develop a professional relationship with your FWS supervisor, meaning that you can add a work reference to your resume.
 This continues to enhance your ability to obtain the job of your choice upon graduation.

 This video discusses federal work-study, which is a type of financial aid for colleges in the United States.

 Greater work flexibility

 With an FWS job, your employer will understand that you are a community college student and, therefore, will most likely be flexible in scheduling your work based on your school schedule.
 This may not apply to jobs that are outside of the FWS program, as employers have no incentive to hire a community college student in contrast to other job applicants.
 Therefore, they may be more stringent upon your working schedule without considering your class schedule.

 Also, remember that, unlike standard jobs, your income from the FWS program is not counted against your eligibility for future financial aid.
 Although the earnings are taxed, you can still qualify for other forms of government financial aid.

 Giving back to your community

 The beauty of a federal work-study program is that you can earn the funding for your education while giving back to the community through your campus or non-profit organizations.

-You can also choose from an abundance of positions on campus, which eliminates any time you would spend commuting.
-There are different positions and departments available, allowing you to tailor your work to your academic interests.
+You can also choose from an abundance of on-campus positions, eliminating any time you would spend commuting.
+Different positions and departments are available, allowing you to tailor your work to your academic interests.